-Applicants may file a Program-based Reconsideration Request when it is believed there is an error with Program eligibility determinations, Program award, and/or failure to meet construction standards, among other determinations.
-An Applicant must submit a written Reconsideration Request directly with the Program, via electronic or postal mail, within twenty (20) calendar days from the date a copy of the notice was filed in the record of the agency.
-Provided, that if the date on which the copy of the notice is filed in the records of the agency differs from the mailing date (postal or electronic) of said notice, the aforementioned twenty (20) calendar day-term shall be calculated from the mailing date or the date the electronic mail was sent, whichever applies.
+Applicants who wish to contest a Program determination may file a Program-based Reconsideration Request directly with the Program by submitting a written Request, via electronic or postal mail, within twenty (20) calendar days from the date a copy of the notice was filed in the record of the agency.
+Provided, that if the date on which the copy of the notice is filed in the records of the agency differs from the mailing date (postal or electronic) of said notice, the aforementioned twenty (20) calendar day-term shall be calculated from the mailing date (postal or electronic).
 Notices distributed via electronic communication shall be considered valid.
-In the event a notification is sent via postal and electronic mail, the notification date will be one sent beforehand.
-The electronic and postal mail addresses pertain to where to submit the written Reconsideration Request will be provided in program notices.
+In the event a notification is sent via postal and electronic mail, the notification date will be the one sent beforehand.
+Program notices will include the electronic and postal information where these will be received, as these may vary.

 Applicants who file a Program-based Reconsideration Request are encouraged to provide individual facts or circumstances, as well as supporting documents to justify their petition.
-The date of notification is that on which the Program determination was sent to the Applicant.
 In the Reconsideration Request process, the Program will only review facts and information already included in an Applicant's file, unless the Applicant submits new documentation.
 The Program has the discretion to accept or reject new documentation based upon its relevance to the Program-based Reconsideration Request.

-CDBG-DR Program Guidelines Re-Grow PR Urban Rural Agriculture Program February 2, 2021 Page 26 / 33
+CDBG-DR Program Guidelines Re-Grow PR Urban Rural Agriculture Program March 18, 2021 (V.3) Page 26 / 33

 The Program will review and address the Reconsideration Request within fifteen (15) calendar days of its receipt.
 Applicants will be notified of the reconsideration determination via a Reconsideration Request Approved or a Reconsideration Request Denied notification.
-Applications with an approved Reconsideration Request will return to active Program status and continue with the process as normal.
-Applications with a denied Reconsideration Request Notice will continue to be ineligible for the Program.

 Filing a Program-based Reconsideration Request does not substitute, negate, or preclude any legal right that an Applicant has to challenge a determination made by the Program.

-Therefore, Applicants who believe the initial determination of the Program to be erroneous, may submit, at their discretion, either a Program-based Reconsideration Request or a petition for review of the decision made by the Program by filing an Administrative Review Request at the PRDOH in accordance with Regulation Number 4953, of August 19, 1993, which regulates the Formal Adjudication Process for the PRDOH and its Adjunct Agencies (Regulation 4953).
+Therefore, Applicants who believe the initial determination of the Program to be erroneous, may submit, at their discretion, either a Program-based Reconsideration Request or a petition for review of the decision made by the Program by filing an Administrative Review Request at the PRDOH in accordance with Regulation Number 4953, of August 19, 1993, which regulates the Formal Adjudication Process for the PRDOH and its Adjunct Agencies (Regulation 4953) .